gvirinko/dashboard_for_errors/README.md

 ## Installation

-- Clone the backend repository (...) and run it with `python3 -m api` command.
+- Clone this repo to your local machine using: `https://github.com/gvirinko/dashboard_for_errors`.
-- Clone this repo to your local machine using: `https://github.com/gvirinko/taskboard.git`
+- Launch the backend using `cd backend` && `python3 -m api` commands.

-- Run the project in the development mode using: `npm install` and `npm start`
+- Launch the frontend using: `npm install` and `npm start` commands.
 - Open http://localhost:3000 to view it in the browser.
 The page will automatically reload if you make changes to the code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).